mahaplatform/reframe/README.md

 ```

 ## Example
+Reframe components can be as simple or full featured as you need them to be.
-Here's an example of a simple Reframe collection component:
+Here's an example of a simple Reframe Collection component:

 ```JavaScript
 import { Collection } from 'reframe';